FelipeLopes/aevus/README.md

 cd aevus
 ```

-Then, on the conandeps folder, install the packages with conan:
+Build currently only works on Ubuntu.
+Install the following packages:

 ```
-cd conandeps
-conan install .
+sudo apt install ocl-icd-opencl-dev libboost-all-dev libtinyxml2-dev libwxgtk3.2-dev
 ```

+The version of wxWidgets must be 3.2, if your version of Ubuntu does not have that package available yet, you can download the DEB file from the newer repositories and install it directly with dpkg.

-Finally, back on the aevus folder, run bazel to build the project:
+On the aevus folder, run bazel to build the project:

 ```
-cd ..
 bazel build aevus
 ```